Encyclopedia

 Bactrosaurus

-Bactrosaurus: Profile of a Prehistoric Giant Bactrosaurus Bactrosaurus (BAK-tro-SAWR-us; “Club-spined Lizard”) Bactrosaurus is a genus of herbivorous hadrosauroid dinosaur that lived during the Late Cretaceous period, approximately 96 to 85 million years ago.
+Bactrosaurus Bactrosaurus (BAK-tro-SAWR-us; “Club-spined Lizard”) is a genus of herbivorous hadrosauroid dinosaur that lived during the Late Cretaceous period, approximately 96 to 85 million years ago.
 Its fossils have been discovered in what is now the Gobi Desert in China.
-The name Bactrosaurus means “Club-spined lizard,” referring to
+The name Bactrosaurus means “Club-spined lizard,” referring to the pronounced spines on some of

 Bactrosaurus Read Post »